-- Its probe (where sensors are located) can be mounted to different position depending on your needs.
+- Its probe (where sensors are located) can be mounted to different positions depending on your needs.
 It has a stretchable cable ( 1 meter) to be positioned easily.
-You can place the probe inside a confined space if you need to with out including the whole unit like inside a refrigerator.
+You can place the probe inside a confined space if you need to without including the whole unit like inside a refrigerator.

-- The unit can be used with a battery ( AA) or power supply and therefore can be portable where it can be carried to a different remote locations.
-It also designed to be mounted on a wall or just placed it on a table top.
+- The unit can be used with a battery ( AA) or power supply and therefore can be portable and carried to a different remote location.
+It is also designed to be mounted on a wall or just placed on a tabletop.

 - It has a memory where data is stored and can be extracted on a defined schedule.

-- Programming or setting up is easy to follow basing it to its user manual, user friendly.
+- Programming or setup is easy to follow based on its user manual, user-friendly.

 - Temperature and humidity are digitally displayed plus a chart to view the past and current state.
-Also to view and analyze if temperature difference or fluctuations has happened.
-Display are large enough for you to see it easily in a distance.
+Also to view and analyze if temperature differences or fluctuations have happened.
+The display is large enough for you to see it easily at a distance.

-- It can also display date and time where monitoring can be analyzed together with temperature and humidity.
+- It can also display the date and time when monitoring can be analyzed together with temperature and humidity.

 - With a low battery indicator

-- Alarm can be set for proper timing and notifications when needed.
+- The alarm can be set for proper timing and notifications when needed.

 What I Dislike in this product (Cons)

-- I am not sure if this is including all the models but sometimes when I connect it to my laptop, it has a difficulty in communicating.
+- I am not sure if this includes all the models but sometimes when I connect it to my laptop, it has difficulty communicating.
 It will search first for the exact port before communication or connection takes place.

-- The storage memory is not that very big where data should be downloaded on a defined schedule (say 1 month, but I guess this is already good enough if download schedule is shorter), then reset it again to clear and have a new fresh start to save and record a new data.
+- The storage memory is not that very big where data should be downloaded on a defined schedule (say 1 month, but I guess this is already good enough if the download schedule is shorter), then reset again to clear and have a fresh start to save and record a new data.
 This is applicable if you need the past data for storage and future review.

-This is primarily useful almost in every temperature and humidity monitoring specially in a room environment monitoring.
+This is primarily useful in almost every temperature and humidity monitoring, especially in room environment monitoring.
 If you want to make your monitoring more detailed with some automated features, this one is for you.

 For Extech RH520A Calibration Procedure, please visit this link

-Thank you for visitng my site. please leave a comment and subscribeOptin Cat: Missing Form Data.
-Is it in the trash?
+Thank you for visiting my site.
+Please leave a comment and subscribe.